 We consider that a situation where almost the only way to get to an apartment by inheritance or risky loan is unsustainable.
 Low income, high real estate prices, 150,000 people in Belgrade without resolved housing situation – this clearly indicates that the housing problem is immense and that neither institutions nor the market are solving it for us.
 Thus, it is time to take action.

 The Smarter Building model puts affordability of housing first, while taking away the pressure from individuals in resolving their housing condition.
 It is centered around a cooperative of inhabitants that collectively develops, finances, maintains and operates a multi-apartment building.
-Because it controls the entire trajectory (and does not need to make profit), the resulting apartments are much more affordable for the inhabitants.
+Because it controls the entire trajectory (and does not need to make a profit), the resulting apartments are much more affordable for the inhabitants.

 The cooperative owns the real-estate as well as takes on the necessary loans to pay for its construction.
 Participating households or individuals (the members of the cooperative) thus collectively own their building.
-And keep it there, because individual members or households cannot speculate with their apartment – in that way it is not just a safe and affordable option for the first generation, but for many generation of its inhabitants to come.
+And keep it there, because individual members or households cannot speculate with their apartment – in that way it is not just a safe and affordable option for the first generation, but for many generations of its inhabitants to come.

 As an inhabitant of a Smarter Building apartment, you pay a one-time entry fee (deposit) and a monthly contribution (“rent”) that covers both the costs of the apartment as well as a predetermined amount for the utility costs (water, electricity, etc.) – so you always know what you are up to.